mbi6245/HMSBootCamp/README.md

 ## Setup

 Frequent GitHub and command line users can skip to the "Starting the Assignment" section.
-Once finished, see the
+Once finished, see the file titled `specification.md` for the assignment specification.

 ### Command Line Basics